arkency/posts/posts/2020-06-16-introducing-eventstoreclient.md

 ## ... to Greg's Event Store

 This is how we've ended up using **EventStore from Greg Young**, a project that proved to be used in production by applications of all sizes and all kinds of traffic involved.
 There was a problem, though.
 There was no Ruby client for their API.

-> Actually, there was - an [Http Event Store from Arkency team](https://github.com/arkency/http_event_store).
-It was not maintained, however, as Arkency focused on supporting RailsEventStore leaving this project a bit forgotten.
+There was - an [Http Event Store from Arkency team](https://github.com/arkency/http_event_store).
+It was not maintained, however, as Arkency focused on supporting RailsEventStore.

-Without proper support from maintainers, we could grab this project and continue from there, but under time pressure, we could not think too much about supporting backward compatibility or guides to upgrade for old projects - also, at the very beginning, my client was not sure if we want to have it open-sourced.
+We could grab this project and continue from there, but under time pressure, we could not think too much about supporting backward compatibility or guides to upgrade for old projects - also, at the very beginning, my client was not sure if we want to have it open-sourced.

 That's how we've ended up with implementing the [EventStoreClient](https://github.com/yousty/event_store_client) - from scratch - to support 5.x version of Greg's EventStore.